 Much like any venue, the design and layout of an ice cream store is one of the key strategies of its success.
 Much effort and manpower is needed for the shop’s configuration and layout.
 A layout is often used to influence a customer’s behavior with product placement, interior design, color scheme, logo and ambience.
 A layout also gives retailers a clear overview on how much revenue they are generating per square.
 When used properly, this piece of information can evaluate the strengths and weaknesses of their ice cream parlor design.
 New owners of ice cream shops need to understand that having a niche which customers can relate to and appreciate are one of those things that encourage repeated visitations.
 Owners generally want their customers to feel relaxed and comfortable during their visit and they do that by transferring the same sentiments to the food items and products they are purchasing.

-Other factors, such as POS (point of sale) arrangement, fixture colors including that on ice cream parlor chairs, perhaps swivel bar stools alongside with a laminate table and space are elements that make a strong impression among customers.
+Other factors, such as POS (point of sale) arrangement, fixture colors including that on ice cream parlor designed metal chairs, perhaps swivel bar stools alongside with a laminate table and space are elements that make a strong impression among customers.
 Customers walk into a an ice cream shop, look at the variety of ice creams, then pay for the one they choose.
 Therefore it’s important to create a seating area that does not conflict with these activities.
 Restaurant chairs and other seating should be placed further away from the counter.